midhunshyam/Postgraduate-Project-B/README.md

 #### Final model

 The pretrained Bio_ClinicalBERT undergoes fine-tuning twice - on MIMICIII extracted text and the goldstandard dataset to build the final model.
+The goldstandard dataset is not available as it is subject to privacy protection.
+Only outputs without any details about the gold standard dataset is available.
+The final fine-tuning data is domain specific.
+The gold standard which is used in this project is specific for the industry and the specific client, and cannot be generalised.
+Alteration to the algorithm and data mining techniques should be expected based on domain.

 finalmodel_goldstdtrainlosscurve.png
 Final model trained on Gold Standard data